sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 Widgets Changes:

 * Feature: Email Field (Pro) - Added validation function for the email field to ensure correct email format and improve data accuracy.
-* Feature: Number Field (Pro) - ​Introduced the "Disable Calculation in Editor" debug option to prevent the page from crashing or becoming unresponsive when multiple fields are set to calculation mode, enhancing stability during editing.​
+* Feature: Number Field (Pro) - ​Introduced the &quot;Disable Calculation in Editor&quot; debug option to prevent the page from crashing or becoming unresponsive when multiple fields are set to calculation mode, enhancing stability during editing.​
 * Feature: AJAX Search (Pro) - Added Show Post Image option to enable or disable the display of images in posts, providing more control over post appearance
 * Feature: Submit Button (Free) - Added validation function for the email field to ensure correct email format and improve data accuracy.
 * Feature: Team Member Card (Free) - Added Icon Size Inner option to adjust the height of the icon itself, providing more precise control over icon dimensions.